Extinction bites: countries agree to protect sharks and rays

 Makos are the world’s fastest sharks, reaching speeds of up to 80 mph (nearly 130 kph).
 But they often get caught up in the nets of fishing trawlers hunting for tuna.

+“Japan has been highly dependent on (live) marine resources from the ancient times,” said Hideki Moronuki, director of fisheries negotiations at the Japanese Ministry of Agriculture, Forestry and Fisheries.
+“It’s very, very important for us in Japan to sustainably use all those marine riches,” he said.
+He was among those who noted that even the CITES secretariat had recommended rejecting the mako shark proposal.

+CITES concluded that “with the possible but uncertain exception of the Mediterranean, the population of (mako sharks) does not seem to have declined below the 30% threshold in different ocean regions” and that “it is currently not projected that declines would continue.”

-Jabado said some species of sharks and rays are becoming so difficult to find in the wild that scientists only often see them when they are on sale at local fish markets.
+Still, Jabado said some species of sharks and rays are becoming so difficult to find in the wild that scientists only often see them when they are on sale at local fish markets.

 “How are we ever going to save these species if we only see them when fishermen bring them in?” she said, adding that even if actions are taken now, it will be decades before shark populations start to recover.
 Losing more sharks and rays could also have other unintended consequences since they are top ocean predators and help to balance the ecosystems, Jabado said.